JiangbinYang/GettingCleaningData/CodeBook.md

-# Codebook for the final summary dataset (dsSummary) for the Getting and Cleaning Data Course Project
+# Codebook for the final tidy dataset (dsSummary) for the Getting and Cleaning Data Course Project

 ## Jiangbin Yang, March 16, 2017